Towards Zero: Stage

-Towards Zero was included in the 1978 Christie play collection, The Mousetrap and Other Plays.
+A version of Towards Zero was included in the 1978 Christie play collection, The Mousetrap and Other Plays.

-It was performed in 2019 at The Maddermarket Theatre, Norwich, England, using the play as written by Agatha Christie in 1945 and recently "unearthed by author Julius Green."
-As the only prior staging using this script was in Martha's Vineyard in the United States, the theatre claims this as the first performance of this version of the 1945 stage play in Europe.

 Film

-In 1995, a film adaptation lost its support from Agatha Christie's estate.
-When Rosalind Hicks, Christie's daughter and controller of her estate, reviewed the script, with such issues as incest in the script, she ordered that the name of the film be changed as well as the names of the characters.
-The film became Innocent Lies and was met with mediocre success.
+In 1995 a film adaptation in production lost its support from Agatha Christie's estate; when Rosalind Hicks, Christie's daughter and controller of her estate, reviewed the script–which included the mention of incest—Hicks ordered changes to the name of the film, and to the names of the characters.
+The film was eventually titled Innocent Lies, and met with limited success.

-In 2007, French filmmakers adapted the novel to Towards Zero, titled in French as L'Heure Zéro.
+In 2007 French filmmakers adapted the novel to Towards Zero, with the title L'Heure Zéro.